pitosanchez/Inspire-Resources/content/02-kidney-transplant-roadmap.md

 Remember, every person's journey is different.
 Your transplant team will guide you through each step and answer all your questions.

+---

+*Content based on the American Kidney Fund (AKF) Transplant Toolkit.
+For more information, visit [kidneyfund.org](https://www.kidneyfund.org)*